CDA0/terrajs/README.md

 ## Contributing

-Commands live in the `templates` dir.
+Terraform commands live in the `templates` directory.

-Each command has a line for each partial.
+Each command has a line for each partial, found in the `partials` directory.

 A partial contains the logic for a command line argument.